Learn More

 Treatment for panic disorder usually includes one or more of the following:

-• It may include cognitive-behavioral therapy (CBT), a type of talk therapy that helps you change negative thoughts or how you react to things that cause you to feel anxiety.
+- It may include cognitive-behavioral therapy (CBT), a type of talk therapy that helps you change your negative thoughts and how you react to things that cause you to feel anxiety.

 Your provider may also suggest that you follow a healthy lifestyle, which may help with panic disorder.
 It may include: